Murder of Philip Lawrence

-Philip Ambrose Lawrence, QGM (21 August 1947 – 8 December 1995) was an Irish school headmaster who was stabbed to death outside the gates of his school in London, England, when he went to the aid of a pupil who was being attacked by a gang.
+Philip Ambrose Lawrence, QGM (21 August 1947 – 8 December 1995) was an Irish school headmaster who was stabbed to death outside the gates of his school, St George's Catholic School, Maida Vale, in London, when he went to the aid of a pupil who was being attacked by a gang.

 Biography

 Lawrence was born the son of a retired Indian Army officer, and grew up in County Wicklow, Ireland.
-He attended Ampleforth College in Yorkshire, and won an exhibition to read English at Queens' College, Cambridge, being awarded his BA in 1969 and his MA in 1970.
+He attended Ampleforth College in Yorkshire, and won an exhibition to read English at Queens' College, Cambridge, graduating BA in 1969 and MA in 1970.

-Lawrence began teaching as the English Master at St. Benedict's School, a Roman Catholic independent school in London.
+Lawrence began teaching as an English Master at St. Benedict's School, a Roman Catholic independent school in West London.
 On 10 February 1973, he married Frances Huntley, a fellow teacher at the school, and they had three daughters and a son.

-After his time at St. Benedicts, Lawrence moved into the state sector, teaching at Gunnersbury Boys' School in Brentford, St. Mark's School in Hounslow, and Dick Sheppard School in Brixton.
-In 1993, he became headmaster at St. George's Roman Catholic School, Maida Vale, which had been plagued by behavioural issues and academic underperformance.
+After his time at St. Benedict's, Lawrence moved into the state sector, teaching at Gunnersbury Boys' School in Brentford, St. Mark's School in Hounslow, and Dick Sheppard School in Brixton.
+In 1993, he became headmaster at St George's Catholic School, Maida Vale, which had been plagued by behavioural issues and academic underperformance.
 During the two-year period of his headship, the school's exam results and reputation greatly improved.